nikoescobal/Custom-Ruby-Linter/README.md

 > 1. run `git clone git@github.com:nikoescobal/Custom-Ruby-Linter.git`
 > 2. run `cd Custom-Ruby-Linter`
-> 3. run `bundle`
 > 3. run `ruby bin/main.rb` to run the linter checks
 > 4. Happy linting!

 ### Testing

-After you've entered `run bundle`, you can run the following command on your terminal to test the code:
+You can run the following commands on your terminal to test the code:

+> 1. run `gem install rspec`
-> run `rspec`
+> 2. run `rspec` within the root folder

 ## Author: